Boredom at Work

 Not Fact-Checking

-ChatGPT can be wrong, especially about recent events, statistics, or specialized topics.
-Always verify important information from authoritative sources.
+ChatGPT can be wrong, especially about statistics or specialized topics.
+Always verify important information from authoritative sources—even when it uses web search.

 Sharing Sensitive Information